-The most common clinical problems encountered in PCD are related to the upper (ears and sinuses) and lower (lungs) respiratory systems.
-However, people with PCD may experience problems related to congenital malformation of the abdominal and thoracic (chest) organs.
-The following links are provided for additional information:
+The most common clinical problems encountered in PCD are related to the upper (ears and sinuses) and lower (lungs) respiratory system.
+However, people with PCD may experience problems related to laterality/situs (organ placement) issues or, in rare cases, malformation of the abdominal and thoracic (chest) organs.

 ‘Kartagener syndrome,’ is an older term commonly used to describe PCD with situs inversus.
-Since this presentation is just one of three possible organ placement scenarios in PCD, the term ‘Kartagener’s’ is somewhat limiting.
+Since this presentation of PCD is just one of three possible organ placements, the term ‘Kartagener’s’ is somewhat limiting.
 Nevertheless, it persists because it has been in the medical literature for over a century.
-Individuals with PCD and situs solitus or PCD with situs ambiguous do not have ‘Kartagener syndrome’ as the term is only used for PCD with situs inversus.
+Individuals with PCD and situs solitus or PCD with situs ambiguus do not have ‘Kartagener syndrome’ as the term is only used for PCD with situs inversus.
+For more information on the terms used to describe PCD, please check out ‘What’s in a Name?
+A Brief History of PCD Terminology.’

-Situs ambiguous/heterotaxy syndromes can result in very serious clinical complications, including complex congenital heart defects and defects of the spleen.
+Situs ambiguus/heterotaxy syndromes can result in very serious clinical complications, including complex congenital heart defects and defects of the spleen.

-Polysplenia literally means "many spleens" (or, more accurately, partial spleens called 'splenules').
+Polysplenia literally means “many spleens” (or, more accurately, partial spleens called ‘splenules’).
+Asplenia indicates the congenital absence of a spleen.
 The spleen plays an important role filtering and storing blood and helping to clear bacteria from the blood stream.
-An increased incidence of polysplenia (frequently associated with cardiac and liver defects) has been reported in patients with situs ambiguous.
+An increased incidence of asplenia and polysplenia (frequently associated with cardiac defects) has been reported in patients with PCD and situs ambiguus/heterotaxy.
 Typically, splenic function is preserved in polysplenia.
-In rare cases, however, there is not enough functioning splenic tissue in the ‘splenules,’ resulting in a condition known as ‘functional asplenia’ (asplenia is the congenital absence of the spleen, also seen, but much more rarely in PCD).
-In extreme cases of splenic dysfunction, surgical repair or removal of the spleen is required.
+In rare cases, however, there is not enough functioning splenic tissue in the ‘splenules,’ resulting in a condition known as ‘functional asplenia.’
+Splenic function can be assessed with a blood test that looks for Howell-Jolly bodies.
+In extreme cases of splenic dysfunction, surgical repair or removal of the spleen may be required.

-Congenital malformations of the heart are a rare consequence of PCD, most frequently associated with situs ambiguous/heterotaxy.
-Defects in the wall (septum) separating the atria or ventricles (chambers of the heart) have been reported, as well as multiple complex cardiac malformations.
+Congenital malformations of the heart can be associated with PCD, especially in the presence of situs ambiguus/heterotaxy.
+Defects in the wall (septum) separating the atria or ventricles (chambers of the heart) have also been reported, as well as multiple complex cardiac malformations.
 At times, these can be life-threatening and require immediate surgical attention.

-There is evidence to suggest that hydrocephalus may be more common in individuals with PCD.
-Hydro (meaning ‘water’) and cephalus (meaning related to the brain or head) is a condition where excess cerebrospinal fluid in the ventricle so the brain causes them to become enlarged.
+There is evidence to suggest that hydrocephalus may be a rare complication in individuals with PCD.
+Hydro (meaning ‘water’) and ‘cephalus’ (meaning related to the brain or head) is a condition where excess cerebrospinal fluid collects in the ventricles of the brain and causes them to become enlarged.
 If not corrected, brain damage can result.
 Ventriculomegaly, where the ventricles are enlarged, but there is no excess fluid, has also been reported rarely in PCD.

 The ventricles of the brain are openings in the center of the brain that are lined with ciliated tissue.
 In animal models of PCD, hydrocephalus is quite common and often very severe.
 It is believed that failure of ciliary activity in the ventricles contributes to faulty drainage, allowing excess fluid to build up.
-These more severe cases of hydrocephalus are rarely seen in humans with PCD, though, possibly because as upright walkers, gravity provides us with drainage assistance that lower animals do not have.
+These more severe cases of hydrocephalus are rarely seen in humans with PCD, possibly because as upright walkers (bipeds), gravity provides us with drainage assistance that quadrupeds (animals that walk on four legs) do not have.

-Sterility and sub-fertility are common manifestations of PCD.
+Infertility and sub-fertility are common manifestations of PCD.
 Male infertility used to be considered universal, but there are reports of male PCD patients with normal reproductive capabilities.
-Females may experience sub-fertility and/or an increased risk for ectopic (tubal) pregnancy, although many women with PCD have not had problems conceiving a pregnancy naturally.
+Females may experience sub-fertility and/or an increased risk for ectopic (tubal) pregnancy.
+Many women with PCD have achieved pregnancy naturally, however.
+For family planning purposes, it is important not to assume you will be infertile just because you have PCD!